-- 1 Place a towel over the affected area. - 2 Put the ice pack on the towel.
-Cover the ice pack with several layers of dry towels or a blanket for insulation. - 3 Leave the ice pack in place for 15 to 20 minutes. - 4 Check your skin every 5 minutes.
+- 1. Place a towel over the affected area. - 2.
+Put the ice pack on the towel.
+Cover the ice pack with several layers of dry towels or a blanket for insulation. - 3.
+Leave the ice pack in place for 15 to 20 minutes. - 4.
+Check your skin every 5 minutes.
 Remove the ice pack immediately if your skin in the area you are treating begins to lose its natural redness.
-This color loss may indicate frostbite - 5 Place the ice pack in a freezer after each use.
+This color loss may indicate frostbite - 5.
+Place the ice pack in a freezer after each use.

 If needed, you can make your own ice pack.
 Combine 1/3 cup rubbing alcohol with 2/3 cup water.
 Pour this mixture into a sealable freezer bag.
-Get as much air out of the bag as possible before sealing the bag.
 Put that bag into another sealable freezer bag.
 Place the bag in the freezer.
 The bag is ready to use when the contents are slushy.
-These can be refrozen and reused.

-Ice Massage
+Ice massage

-Ice massage may be helpful if your postsurgical pain and inflammation are in a small area of your body, such as the elbow.
+Ice massage may be helpful if your post-surgical pain and inflammation are in a small area of your body, such as the elbow.